n3l5/irFARTpull/README.md

 DESCRIPTION:

-irFARTpull is a PowerShell script utilized to pull several forensic artifacts from a live Win7 or WinXP system on your network. (testing Win 8 still)
+irFARTpull is a PowerShell script utilized to pull several forensic artifacts from a live Win7 & Win8 systems on your network.

 Artifacts it grabs:
 - Disk Information